sammytesfai/CSE233_Cage2_Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-There are two solution we provide of a Red Agent compromising the Cage 2 Network.
+There are two solutions we provide of a Red Agent compromising the Cage 2 Network.
 The First Agent uses a PPO algorithm based on <a href=https://github.com/john-cardiff/-cyborg-cage-2>John Cardiff's</a> solution, which is based on a blue agent defending.
 This implementation required some minor changes to decoys and decoys states to work for a red agent.
-"Gavin insert quick description of Static Red agent"</a>
+The Second Agent uses a hard coded strategy which exploits the behavior of the given blue agent.
+By waiting at least two timesteps before attacking, the defense is tricked into believing there is no threat and the red agent is able to attack the network freely.
+This attack is implemented by copying the moves of the Bline agent, but it can be set to copy Meander as well.</a>

 ### PPO Red Agent Approach